Kamloops attack victim eagerly awaiting annual Christmas cards - The Golden StarThe Golden Star

 Simpson says she has requested cards over the past three years because it gives them something to do together in Jessie’s care home.

-“Some years we got 300 to 500 cards for Jessie and he absolutely loves them.”
+“Some years we got 300 to 500 cards for Jessie and he absolutely loves them,” Simpson said.

 Jessie spends most of his days living in a care facility after being attacked with a baseball bat in 2016.

-Over the summer, Sue was able to bring Jessie home on weekends for the first time since the attack, but the slick roads of winter will prevent Jessie from being home for Christmas.
+Over the summer, Simpson was able to bring Jessie home on weekends for the first time since the attack, but the slick roads of winter will prevent Jessie from being home for Christmas.

 “It’s something to do for him when it’s cold out and it’s yucky and he can’t do much else.”